 APPLICABILITY

-Classified unrepresented, management and unclassified “executive” service, unclassified excluded and unclassified unrepresented, limited duration and temporary employees.
+Classified unrepresented, management and unclassified service, unclassified excluded and unclassified unrepresented, limited duration and temporary employees.
 Applies to represented employees only for the purposes of pay upon initial hire and agency documentation requirements, where not in conflict with an applicable collective bargaining agreement.

 ATTACHMENTS